stonepros/stone/doc/rados/operations/monitoring.rst

 To see display the monitor map, execute the following::

-	ceph mon stat
+	stone mon stat

 Or::

-	ceph mon dump
+	stone mon dump

 To check the quorum status for the monitor cluster, execute the following::

-	ceph quorum_status
+	stone quorum_status

-Ceph will return the quorum status.
-For example, a Ceph  cluster consisting of three monitors may return the following:
+Stone will return the quorum status.
+For example, a Stone  cluster consisting of three monitors may return the following:

 .. code-block:: javascript